 ‘It’s an emergency’: activists call for clinic buffer zones as anti-abortion protests grow

-Scottish activists are leading a campaign to introduce buffer zones outside of healthcare clinics as threats from the pro-life movement rise across the UK.
+Scottish activists are leading a campaign to introduce buffer zones outside of healthcare clinics as threats from the anti-abortion movement rise across the UK.

 15 Jul 2022